/

 TYPES OF BROADBAND TODAY

-In 2026, the term "broadband" has become a catch all phrase for any fast internet, but there are actually distinct technologies that fall under this umbrella.
+In 2026, the term "broadband" has become a catch-all phrase for fast internet, but there are actually distinct technologies that fall under this umbrella.

 1. ADSL (Asymmetric Digital Subscriber Line): The "original" broadband.
 It uses the old copper phone lines but splits the frequencies so you can use the internet and phone simultaneously.